Deniliquin

+Prehistory

+Deniliquin is the namesake of the deeply buried Deniliquin multiple-ring structure, which is suggested to be at the core of a 320 mile diameter impact structure formed by a meteor strike over 400 million years ago, possibly responsible for the Late Ordovician mass extinction.

 History

-Prior to European settlement, the Aboriginal inhabitants of the Deniliquin area were the Barababaraba people.
+Prior to European colonisation, the Indigenous Australian traditional owners of the Deniliquin area are the Barababaraba people.

 In 1843, the entrepreneur and speculator Benjamin Boyd acquired land in the vicinity of present-day Deniliquin (probably via his agent Augustus Morris).
-The location was known as The Sandhills, but Boyd (or Morris) named it Deniliquin after 'Denilakoon', a local Aborigine famed for his wrestling prowess.
+The location was then known by colonists as The Sandhills.
+Although there are several origin stories for the name Deniliquin, the most common suggests Boyd (or Morris) named it after 'Denilakoon', a local Indigenous Elder, famed for his wrestling prowess.
 An inn and a punt were established on the site between 1845 and 1847; the town site was surveyed in 1848, and gazetted in 1850.
 The original Native Police force of Frederick Walker was organised at Deniliquin in 1848.
-Deniliquin Post Office opened on 1 January 1850.
+The Deniliquin Post Office opened on 1 January 1850.

 In 1853, William John Wills of the Burke and Wills expedition worked as a shepherd at the Royal Bank sheep station near Deniliquin.

 As Deniliquin was established on the convergence of major stock routes between the colonies of Queensland, New South Wales and the Victorian gold rush centres of Victoria, it soon became an important river crossing and the first bridge was built over the Edward River in 1861.
 The Deniliquin and Moama Railway Company built a private railway in 1879 to connect with Moama, across the Murray River from the busy river port of Echuca, connected by rail to Melbourne.

 Wool growing quickly became a major industry and the area around Deniliquin was home to several Merino studs.
 In 1861, George Hall Peppin and his two sons, experienced English sheep breeders, established a Merino stud at Wanganella station, north of Deniliquin.
 There, the brothers developed the Peppin Merino, able to thrive in drier inland regions.
 Today, as many as 70 per cent of Merinos in Australia are said to be directly descended from these sheep.

 In the 1860s, Deniliquin was the centre of a short-lived campaign by wealthy pastoralists including Peppin, George Desailly, Robert Landale and William Brodribb for secession from New South Wales and the creation of a new Riverina colony.
 This campaign was supported by David Jones, proprietor of the local newspaper, the Pastoral Times.